Mibu287/obsidian-vault/pytorch/Tensor/Dispatcher.md

 The kernel is executed and the result is returned.

-==**NOTE**: When the kernel is executed, Pytorch always check for autograd requirements and re-dispatch after checking.
-Details of this process has not been studied yet.
+**NOTE**: When the kernel is executed, Pytorch always check for autograd requirements and re-dispatch after checking.
-//**TODO**: Understand the semantics of autograd and its relevance to dispatching.
+Reason: The dispatcher does not know if an operation is part of an execution graph with automatic gradient or not ==> the dispatcher must be conservative and always call autograd kernel first.
+The selected autograd kernel work with the autograd engine to setup data structure for backward pass later.
+Then the autograd kernel call `redispatch` to look for the actual kernel for the operation.
+Reminder: Pytorch calls to operations are always dynamic ==> No direct call, always use dispatch/re-dispatch mechanism.
+How to make the dispatcher always call autograd kernels?
+When `Tensor` is initialized `TensorImpl::TensorImpl` is called and `AutogradFunctionality` is added to key set `key_set_ = key_set | getAutogradRelatedKeySetFromBackend(k);`

 **Example**: For `Add` operation, when the dispatch process finish, the function is selected as below.
 The function will do the actual work of adding 2 tensors.